Marketing accountability requires trusted marketing data

 Inconsistent campaign naming across brands, markets, and partners

-Reporting dependant on manual fixes and reconciliation
+Reporting being reliant on manual fixes and reconciliation

 Validation at the point of execution